datawthishakirat/week_4_Machine/README.md

-# 📊 Data Science Internship: Machine Learning
+# 📊 Machine Learning (Housing Price/ Titanic)

 Welcome to my repository for **Week 4** of the Data Science Internship program with AnalystLab Africa!
-This week, the project transitioned from exploratory statistical boundaries into predictive **Supervised Machine Learning**, building and optimizing both regression and classification pipelines.
+This week, the project transitioned from exploratory statistical boundaries into predictive **Machine Learning**, building and optimizing both regression and classification pipelines.

 This repository contains the end-to-end machine learning workflows for two distinct datasets: **The Housing Prices Dataset** and **The Titanic Passenger Manifest**.